rebuy-de/ds-pub-utils/README.md

 0. (Optional but recommended) Start a new virtual environment.
 For example using `conda create --name test-this python=3`
 1. Clone the repository
 2. Run `python setup.py install`.
 To be on a safer side, install using `python setup.py install --record files.txt`.
 The produced `files.txt` can be later used for [uninstalling the package](https://stackoverflow.com/a/1550235/671013).

+# Maintaining issues:

+* Use `flake8 --exclude=build` to check that the code is well styled
+* Use `pytest --cov-report term-missing --cov=pubdsutils tests/` to check the tests coverage
+* Execute `sphinx-apidoc -f -o . ../pubdsutils/` from `./docs` when adding/removing module/packages
+* `make html` from `./docs` will generate the documentation